 Can You Get HIV From Cosmetic Procedures?

-HIV can only be transmitted in certain ways from person to person.
-It can only be transmitted through certain bodily fluids that contain the virus.
+HIV transmission only occurs between people in certain ways.
+The virus is spread through specific bodily fluids.
 It cannot be transmitted through the air or saliva.1,2

-In most cases, HIV is transmitted through unprotected sex or shared drug injection equipment, like needles.
-But in some rare cases, it can be transmitted through other activities.
-There are some known cases of HIV transmitted through needles during cosmetic procedures.1,2
+In most cases, HIV transmission happens through unprotected sex or shared drug injection equipment, like needles.
+However, transmission is possible through other activities in rare cases.
+There are some documented cases of HIV being spread through needles during cosmetic procedures.1,2

 What types of cosmetic procedures are linked to HIV?

-In 2024, the Centers for Disease Control and Prevention (CDC) linked 3 people with HIV to a spa in New Mexico.
+In 2024, the Centers for Disease Control and Prevention (CDC) linked 3 HIV transmission cases to a spa in New Mexico.
 All 3 people received a “vampire facial.”
 This is also called a platelet-rich plasma microneedling facial.
-Vampire facials may rejuvenate skin and reduce wrinkles and scarring.2,3
+These vampire facial treatments may rejuvenate skin and reduce wrinkles and scarring.2,3

-In a vampire facial, your blood is drawn and separated into plasma and cells.
-The plasma is then injected back into your face.
-It is important to use sterile or disposable needles for this step.2,3
+During a vampire facial, your blood is drawn and separated into plasma and cells.
+That plasma is then injected back into your face.
+TO ensure patient safety, it is important to use sterile or disposable needles for this step.2,3

 An investigation found that all 3 people had a similar strain of HIV.
-A linking factor was that all 3 women had been to the same spa.
-The investigation also found that the spa reused equipment that was meant to be disposable.
-Reusing equipment means a person can be exposed to HIV in someone else’s blood.
-These are the first known cases of HIV transmission from cosmetic services.2,3
+The common factor was that all 3 women had visited the same spa.
+The CDC's investigation also found that the spa reused equipment that was intended to be disposable.
+Reusing equipment increases the risk of HIV exposure from someone else’s blood.
+These are the first known cases of contracting HIV from cosmetic services.2,3

-Other cosmetic services that use needles also have the potential to transmit HIV.
+Other cosmetic services that use needles also have the potential for HIV transmission.
 These include:2,3

 Quick Quiz